sunayana-rapolu27/coding_challenge_evinova/DECISIONS.md

 ## Summary

 The implementation balances correctness, clarity, and real-world DevOps practices while staying within the scope of the challenge.
-All optional bonus points are considered and documented for future extensibility.